 The iOS app:

-😋 is inexpensive;😋 runs on any device with iOS 7.0 or later;😋 gives you a lot of sounds to choose from;😋 doesn't have known instabilities;😋 keeps running when the device is asleep.
+😋 is inexpensive;😋 runs on any device with iOS 7.0 or later;😋 gives you a lot of sounds to choose from;😋 allows you to play the paid custom sound;😋 doesn't have known instabilities;😋 keeps running when the device is asleep.

 The Android app:

-😋 is inexpensive;😋 runs on any device with Android 4.0 or later;😋 gives you a lot of sounds to choose from;😋 doesn't have known instabilities;😋 runs 'in the background'.
+😋 is inexpensive;😋 runs on any device with Android 4.0 or later;😋 gives you a lot of sounds to choose from;😋 allows you to play the paid custom sound;😋 doesn't have known instabilities;😋 runs 'in the background'.